ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 **[D2]**	The CCSM utilized in a BPI SHOULD support a privacy-preserving P2P message protocol.

-Privacy-preserving means in this context that at least the content of a message, and ideally, also the sender and recipient, is opaque to all participants of the P2P network except sender and recipient.
+Privacy-preserving in this context means that at least the content of a message, and ideally, also the sender and recipient, is opaque to all participants of the P2P network except sender and recipient.

 **[D3]**	The CCSM utilized in a BPI SHOULD support Zero-Knowledge Proof (ZKP) verification (if not generation) at the protocol level.

 Zero-Knowledge Proofs (ZKPs) (see appendix [A.2 Non-Normative References](#a2-non-normative-references)) are powerful cryptographic methods by which one party (the prover) can prove to another party (the verifier) that they know a value x -- the password to an online bank account --, without conveying any information apart from the fact that they know the value x -- the password.
 The essence of zero-knowledge proofs is that it is trivial to prove that one possesses knowledge of certain information by simply revealing it; the challenge is to prove such possession without revealing the information itself or any additional information.
 When combined with CCSMs, ZKPs allow participants to conduct business and exchange assets in the open without revealing anything about the business itself while any outside party can verify that the way business was conducted was in accordance with all applicable business and legal rules for a commercial transaction.

 # 4. Scalability
 To support the required commercial transaction volume between Baseline Protocol counterparties, the CCSM utilized by a BPI should be chosen with these transaction volumes in mind.
-Especially, since in a public CCSM setting there will be, potentially, a significant volume of transactions competing for scarce Block space.
+Especially, since in a public CCSM setting there will be, potentially, a significant volume of transactions competing for scarce CCSM processing and storage resources.

 Since forecasting future transaction volumes is difficult and could rapidly change based on adoption, the considered CCSMs should have some form of throughput future-proofing built in.
 Examples of such techniques include state channels, sidechains, rollup frameworks, state sharding, multiple execution frameworks and parallel process transaction support.
-This is not mandated in this standard and is considered a question of implementation to be addressed in an agreement by the users of a BPI.
+This is not mandated in this standard and is considered a question of implementation to be addressed in an agreement between BPI participants.

 # 5. Interoperability